 Bottom line: be memorable, but not for the wrong reasons.

-Always think of what’s appropriate.
-And if you’re unsure of company policy, ask a colleague or get in touch with the HR department.
+If you’re unsure of company policy, ask a colleague or get in touch with the HR department.

 Bottom line: dress like you’re ready for work, not like you’re ready for the beach.